-Students must bring a completed testing referral form and a photo identification (ID) card to the testing session.
+Students who are not exempt must bring a completed testing referral form and a photo identification (ID) card to the testing session.
 Students can pick up referral forms at the college information desk.
 Testing hours can be obtained at the information desk or on the college website.